-Fridays@4 is a popular seminar series for postgraduate students and early career researchers that runs weekly during term time.
+Fridays@4 is a popular seminar series for postgraduate students and early career researchers that runs weekly on Fridays at 4pm during term time.
 As well as sessions on useful career development skills (how to give good talks, preparing for interviews, etc.), the seminars provide an opportunity to learn about the breadth of research being carried out in the department and to socialise and network with other students.